DimitriMenezes/CS-47101-Computer-Graphics/README.md

 -middle button to have it iterate through subdivisions displaying a new one every second until a maximum of 8 subdivisions

 Paint Assignment:

-Choose Color and a shape to draw in canvas.
+1. Choose the color and the shape to draw in canvas.

+2. For lines and rectangles, click two points on canvas.
+For triangles, its necessary three points clickedS.